 The paintings mirror the evolution of my inner world—all known and unknown aspects.
 The early paintings had recurring motifs in the form of semi-abstracted birds, trees, and a stickman-like figure that represented freedom, life, and the ego, respectively.
 The more recent paintings are non-objective and pared back in detail without any obvious recurring motifs.

 My formative painting style was mainly influenced by South East Asian textile and Australian Aboriginal art.
 As it developed, my attraction to the Bauhaus and Surrealism movements and painters like Paul Klee, Vasily Kandinsky, and Joan Miro gradually changed the direction.
-Those influences resulted in simplification and a shift towards geometric forms, biomorphic shapes, purposeful colours, and lyrical lines while preserving a naive untutored approach to making the paintings.
+Those influences resulted in simplification and a shift towards geometric shapes, asymmetrical forms, purposeful colours, and lyrical lines while preserving a naive untutored approach to making the paintings.
 In the history of art practice, my style is a blend of modern and contemporary art.
 The modern being the Avant-Garde period (1910-1930) when movements such as Suprematism, Bauhaus, De Stijl, and Surrealism flourished.
 The contemporary being artists like Cy Twombly who used text, myths, and poems as the conceptual foundation for their abstract art; although, in my case, the writing does not form part of the artworks.

 The colourful, playful, and naive paintings could be perceived either through the eyes of a child or an adult.
 A child sees things as they are and intuitively feels the visual stimulation.
 An adult, however, tends to analyse and their perception is likely to be influenced by the language of the titles.
 From the start, I decided to abstain from giving names or descriptions to the paintings in order to dissuade an adult audience from analysing the paintings and enjoy the visceral experience by allowing the inner child to come out and play.
 The colours, shapes, and lines in the paintings have a soft language, but only a quiet mind can hear their whispers.